-Smith and Bybee Wildlife Area is a 1,738 acre natural open space managed by Metro Regional Parks and Greenspaces.
+Smith and Bybee Wildlife Area is a 2,000 acre natural open space managed by Metro Regional Parks and Greenspaces.
 Located in north Portland, between the confluence of the Willamette and Columbia rivers, this is a land and waterscape of sloughs, ponds, grassy wetlands, shallow lakes, and riparian forest habitat.
+It is one of the largest, protected urban wetland systems in the United States.
 Recreational users and environmental education students visit the wildlife area to bird watch, canoe or kayak (no gas-powered motors are allowed) fish or walk.
 Presently there is a parking lot and trail system located just south of North Marine Drive, 2.5 miles west of Interstate-5.
 Boating access is through a slough off the parking lot.
 A short paddle through this slough leads to a portage that allows boaters to reach the main lakes.

-The City of Portland, Metro Regional Governments and the Port of Portland adopted the Natural Resources Management Plan for Smith and Bybee Lakes in November 1990.
+The City of Portland, Metro Regional Government and the Port of Portland adopted the Natural Resources Management Plan for Smith and Bybee Lakes in November 1990.
 The goal of this plan is to place primary emphasis on managing the area for wildlife.
 Recreational uses are allowed that are compatible with wildlife protection.
 The plan sets forth objectives, policies and projects for activities in the wildlife area.

-The City of Portland completed a recreation master plan for the area in November 1992.
+The City of Portland prepared a recreation master plan for Metro on the area in November 1992.
 It contains a site analysis, existing conditions and a conceptual facilities plan.
 However, with the change in roadway alignment, increased development surrounding the wildlife area and the flooding of February 1996, many aspects of this plan are felt to be no longer feasible.
 Nevertheless, some recreation improvements are long overdue.
 The present parking area is undersized, is too small to allow buses to turn around, and is not very aesthetically appealing.
 The informal boat launch leads into a slough that is important habitat for western painted turtles.
-Protection of this turtle population is an important management objective at Smith and Bybee Lake Wildlife Area.
+Protection of this sensitive species is an important management objective at Smith and Bybee Lake Wildlife Area.
 Boaters paddling through their habitat disturb the turtles.
 Once through the slough, boaters are faced with a short portage on a muddy path in order to gain access to the main lakes.
 They then find themselves in Bybee, rather than Smith Lake.
 This is contrary to the 1990 Management Plan, which calls for recreation to be concentrated in Smith Lake.